 A borderline personality disorder is often ingrained in a person’s personality and identity, but therapy and medication can successfully treat it.
 Medication controls the symptoms, while psychotherapy addresses the root causes of BPD.

-Through cognitive-behavioral therapies such as dialectical and schema-focused therapy, you will learn how to react healthily to your thoughts and emotions.
+You will learn how to react healthily to your thoughts and emotions through cognitive-behavioral therapies such as dialectical and schema-focused therapy.
 Psychodynamic therapy is also helpful in changing unhealthy patterns of behavior developed in early childhood.

 How long is the treatment for a borderline personality disorder?